splace/3d/2007/weekclock/readme.md

 the clock face has 7 'day' divisions each sub-divided by 7 (indicated by inward pointing triangles).

-above image has its **Short** hand that tell you its Thursday evening, just past 1.5 long hand rotations to midnight, and its **Long** hand telling you, more precisely, that it's slightly more than 1.25 long hand rotations to midnight.
+above image has its *Short* hand tell you its Thursday evening, just past 1.5 long hand rotations to midnight, and its *Long* hand telling you, more precisely, that it's slightly more than 1.25 long hand rotations to midnight.

 this would conventionally be written as;